devcode-git/hosted-fields-sdk/README.md

 # Hosted fields sdk

 Hosted fields SDK is a toolkit that allows you generate a form/set of fields.
+It is published as a node-module to the public [npm registry](https://www.npmjs.com/package/hosted-fields-sdk).

 ```
-  npm i bambora-hosted-fields-sdk --save
+  npm i hosted-fields-sdk --save

-  import {
-	  HostedFields,
-	  Field,
-	  FieldType
-  } from 'bambora-hosted-fields-sdk'
+  import { HostedFields, Field, FieldType } from 'hosted-fields-sdk'
 ```

 The SDK will expose three functions